 Show them the wonderful world of books

 If you’re an avid book reader, explain to them the adventure your mind goes on when you get deep into an interesting book.
-Like I mentioned earlier on – kids today are techno-savvy – advanced machines.
+As I mentioned earlier on – kids today are techno-savvy – advanced machines.
 Teach them the value and importance of a good book because it’ll improve their imagination, as well as their spelling and grammar.

 Get creative when teaching